avastmick/consensus/chapters/05-we-are-all-of-us-responsible.md

 # Chapter 5

-<span class="firstLetter">A</span>T THE SAME TIME SALLY'S HEALTH WAS FAILING her on that cold day in London, Lia was undertaking the task we had given her.
+AT THE SAME TIME SALLY'S HEALTH WAS FAILING her on that cold day in London, Lia was undertaking the task we had given her.
 I have to be honest at this point, I truly thought Lia would pull off her challenge.
 She started well enough.
 Within a week she had connected to a small group of software engineers at *Bright Futures*.

 I met with Lia in a number of locations around Wellington while I was in New Zealand.
 A favourite was a cafe on Cuba Street, in the centre of the city.
 We never met anywhere that was not a neutral venue.
 I never learnt where she lived.
 Our conversations, which stretched over more than a week, had none of the intimacy of sharing that my sessions with Melvin had.
 She had no trust in me.
 She still felt vulnerable to me I assume.
 Or, maybe, there was nothing below the surface.
 I don't know.